M-AliFida/strong-random-password-generator/README.md

 # Strong and Random Password Generator

 This programme generates a strong, random password.
-The password is a combination of words, numbers, special characters.
+The password is a combination of words, numbers and special characters.
 The password generator makes use of the **secrets** Python module.

 You can learn more about the secrets module [here:](https://docs.python.org/3/library/secrets.html)